 While looking for an office monitor, you might not look out for features that affect the visuals, memory or response time.
 Gaming monitors differ from office monitors in many ways.
-There are many distinctions between a game monitor vs regular monitor, and a buyer needs to understand the difference between the two.
+There are many distinctions between a gaming monitor vs. regular monitor, and a buyer needs to understand the difference between the two.

-If you are also worried about choosing the best gaming monitor vs computer monitor, then in this article, we will be discussing some differences between the two.
+If you are also worried about choosing the best gaming monitor vs. regular monitor, then in this article, we will be discussing some differences between the two.

-Gaming vs regular monitors have certain distinguishing characteristics that make a choice suitable for the right task.
-You cannot expect an office monitor to work as you would expect from a professional gaming monitor.
+Regular and gaming monitors differ in several ways, making them suitable for varied applications.
+You might not receive the same performance from a normal display as a professional gaming monitor if you're a professional player.
+Gaming monitors vs. regular monitors have certain distinguishing characteristics that make a choice suitable for the right task.
 Below are some common differences between gaming monitors vs office monitors which you didn't know.

 Gaming monitors like the Pixio PXC327 gaming monitor will have a faster response time and higher refresh rates than standard monitors.
 When playing competitive games like Call of Duty, pro gamers will appreciate the advantage these displays provide.
 The ability to respond in real-time to an enemy's movements with no delay can mean the difference between winning and losing a match.